syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ![Draw custom option button](TreeNodeAdv_Customization_Images/winforms-treeviewadv-custom-option-button.png)

-> Note:  If `DrawTreeViewAdvNodeEventArgs.Handled` property is false, then the `TreeViewAdv` will automatically draw the usual radio button of the node.
+> Note:  If `DrawTreeViewAdvNodeEventArgs.Handled` property is `false`, then the `TreeViewAdv` will automatically draw the usual radio button of the node.

 ### Customizing the hover appearance